 Investing in foreign companies may involve risks not typically associated with investing in companies domiciled in the United States.
 The value of securities denominated in foreign currencies, and of dividends from such securities, can change significantly when foreign currencies strengthen or weaken relative to the U.S. dollar.
 Foreign securities markets generally have less trading volume and less liquidity than U.S. markets, and prices in some foreign markets can be very volatile.
 Many foreign countries lack uniform accounting and disclosure standards comparable to those that apply to U.S. companies, and it may be more difficult to obtain reliable information regarding a foreign issuer's financial condition and operations.
 In addition, the costs of foreign investing, including withholding taxes, brokerage commissions, and custodial fees, generally are higher than for U.S. investments.
 Investing in companies located abroad also carries political and economic risks distinct from those associated with investing in the United States.
-Foreign investment may be affected by actions of foreign governments adverse to the interests of U.S. investors, including the possibility of seizure, expropriation or nationalization of assets, including foreign deposits, confiscatory taxation, restrictions on U.S. investment, or on the ability to repatriate assets or to convert currency into U.S. dollars.
+Foreign investment may be affected by actions of foreign governments adverse to the interests of U.S. investment, or on the ability to repatriate assets or to convert currency into U.S. dollars.
 There may be a greater possibility of default by foreign governments or foreign-government sponsored enterprises.
 Investments in foreign countries also involve a risk of local political, economic, or social instability, military action or unrest, or adverse diplomatic developments.